 Oenothera laciniata Hill

-Cutleaf evening-primrose, Cut-leaf Evening Primrose
+Cutleaf Evening-primrose, Cut-leaved Evening Primrose

 Onagraceae (Evening Primrose Family)

 Synonym(s): Raimannia laciniata